bioinfo-LIG/hadaca3_framework/README.md

 | **Full** | Daily at 3am (if modified) | Re-runs all tasks from scratch to verify reproducibility |

 To skip CI on a commit, include one of the following keywords in the commit message: `[skip ci]`, `[ci skip]`, `[no ci]`, `[skip actions]`, `[actions skip]`.
+The incremental CI pipeline resumes execution by reading the selected functions from `function_metadata_and_selection/CI_functions_selection`

 ---